15knots/cmake4eclipse/README.md

 - Syntax highlighting support for ARM.com and Intel compilers are no longer supported out-of-the box.
 Support is now handled through separate plug-ins that provide implementations of the `lspDetectionParticipant` extension point.
   End users will have to install these separate plug-ins to get support for the compilers.
+- Closed #119: Support for HPE non-stop compilers.
+Note this has not been tested yet.

 ## 1.17.0 (2019-09-30)
 ### Changes